NeonSludge/ansible-dns-inventory/README.md

 ### Export mode

-`ansible-dns-inventory` can also export the inventory as a list of hosts and groups they belong to.
-This can be used to map host names to group names in some third-party software.
+`ansible-dns-inventory` can also export the inventory in several formats.
+This makes it possible to use your inventory in some third-party software.
 An example of this use case would be using this output as a dictionary in a [Logstash translate filter](https://www.elastic.co/guide/en/logstash/current/plugins-filters-translate.html#plugins-filters-translate-dictionary_path) to populate a `groups` field during log processing to be able to filter events coming from a specific group of hosts.

 There are several export modes, some of which support different export formats: